 How much time is needed in Seville?

 A day trip to Seville is not really recommended since you will have to limit yourself and only focus on a few attractions.
 There are too many attractions to see in just one day.
-So be sure to take your time if you do decide to go to Seville.
+So be sure to take your time if you decide to go to Seville.

 Conclusion: Should you visit Seville?